rondlite/reaction-docs/README.md

 ### Update existing documentation

-To update docs for the current released version of Reaction, edit existing Markdown files in `website/versioned_docs`.
+To update docs for the current released version of demand, edit existing Markdown files in `website/versioned_docs`.

 1. Find the Markdown file you want to edit in the latest version's folder, at `website/versioned_docs/version-CURRENTVERSION`.
 If the document you want to edit is not in that folder, check in previous versions' folders until you find the latest one.
 1. Edit the file and save.